The Map of Tibet - Learn Where is Tibet

 The annual average temperature of Tibet is 8 C (46.4 F.).
 The weather in most of Tibet is dry and cold in winter save the southeast region bordering India.
 Summer is agreeable, and other seasons are chilly.
 Temperature during day and night differs greatly.

 The economic development of Tibet is mainly contributed by its agro-pastorial sector and its tourism industry.
 Tibet nomads herd their yaks and cattle around Tibet's plateau grasslands, eking for a living.
 Barley and buckwheat are the main crops grown.
 The main income from tourism is by selling hand crafts which are tax exempted.
 Many Tibetans become tourist guides, porters and mountaineers.

 Map of Tibet Seen From Space

-These Maps of Tibet provide you with clear ideas in terms of where is Tibet - its location in the world, Asia as well as in China.Great attractions in Tibet are listed in specific Tibet maps.
+These Maps are the Atlas of Tibet and can provide you with clear ideas in terms of where is Tibet - its location in the world, Asia as well as in China.Great attractions in Tibet are listed in specific Tibet maps.
 Popular trekking routes with easy to catch maps are also covered in this article.

-Sipping yak butter tea under the gorgeous sunshine of Lhasa while observing the daily routine of Tibetans allows you to embark on a spiritual journey, for visiting Tibet is a life-changing experience.Your Tibet awaits!
+Sipping yak butter tea under the gorgeous sunshine of Lhasa while observing the daily routine of Tibetans allows you to embark on a spiritual journey, because Tibet Tibet is a life-changing experience.Your Tibet awaits!

-Start Your Tibet Exloration with Us - Your Interest and Our Expert Knowledge Perfect Together!
+Start Your Tibet Exploration with Us - Your Interest and Our Expert Knowledge Perfect Together!